Metallica: Style and lyrical themes

+Metallica played thrash and speed metal on their first four albums before changing their sound to a more traditional heavy metal style on 1991's Black Album.
+Load and Reload, released in 1996 and 1997 respectively, saw the band move towards hard rock.
+2008's Death Magnetic saw them returning to a more thrash-influenced sound.

-Metallica's sound has been described as heavy metal, thrash metal, speed metal, hard rock, and hardcore punk.
-Metallica was influenced by early heavy metal and hard rock bands and artists Black Sabbath, Deep Purple, Kiss, Led Zeppelin, Queen, Ted Nugent, AC/DC, Rush, Aerosmith, Judas Priest and by new wave of British heavy metal (NWOBHM) bands Raven, Venom, Motörhead, Saxon, Diamond Head, Blitzkrieg, and Iron Maiden as well as European bands Scorpions, Accept and Mercyful Fate.
-Early punk rock bands Ramones, Sex Pistols, and the Misfits also influenced Metallica's style as did post-punk band Killing Joke and hardcore punk acts Discharge, GBH and Suicidal Tendencies.
+Metallica was influenced by early heavy metal and hard rock bands and artists Black Sabbath, Pink Floyd, Deep Purple, Kiss, Led Zeppelin, Queen, Ted Nugent, AC/DC, Rush, Aerosmith, and Judas Priest and by new wave of British heavy metal (NWOBHM) bands Raven, Venom, Motörhead, Saxon, Diamond Head, Blitzkrieg, and Iron Maiden as well as European bands Scorpions, Accept, and Mercyful Fate.
+Early punk rock bands the Ramones, the Sex Pistols, and the Misfits also influenced Metallica's style as did post-punk band Killing Joke and hardcore punk acts Discharge, GBH, and Suicidal Tendencies.

 Lars Ulrich has cited Iron Maiden as probably the biggest influence on Metallica's career.
 The band's early releases contained fast tempos, harmonized leads, and nine-minute instrumental tracks.
 Steve Huey of AllMusic said Ride the Lightning featured "extended, progressive epics; tight, concise groove-rockers".
-Huey said Metallica expanded its compositional technique and range of expression to take on a more aggressive approach in following releases, and lyrics dealt with personal and socially conscious issues.
+He also said Metallica expanded its compositional technique and range of expression to take on a more aggressive approach in following releases, and lyrics dealt with personal and socially conscious issues.
 Religious and military leaders, rage, insanity, monsters, and drugs—among other themes—were explored on Master of Puppets.